DPR seals filling stations, gas retail shops in Nasarawa - Vanguard News

 “The level of compliance by filling stations and gas retail shops in the state regarding operational guidelines is very encouraging.

-“Only that two filling stations have been sealed over illegal operation and for dispensing product to customer with jerry can which is against the law.
+“Only that two filling stations have been sealed over the illegal operation and for dispensing the product to the customer with jerry can which is against the law.

 “And in Nassarawa Eggon, we have sealed a filling station with no name because it is operating illegally.